Last updated on December 23, 2019

 ax1 = df.plot.scatter(x='Pod size', y='Heat', c='DarkBlue')

 There seems to be a linear relationship between heat and pod size.
 However, we have an outlier in the data and the pattern may be more clear if we remove it.
 Thus, in the next Pandas scatter plot example we are going to subset the dataframe taking only values under 1,400,000 SHU:

 ax1 = df.query('Heat < 1400000').plot.scatter(x='Pod size', y='Heat', c='DarkBlue', figsize=(8, 6))

-We used pandas query to select the rows were the value in the column ‘Heat’ is lower than preferred value.
+We used pandas query to select the rows where the value in the column ‘Heat’ is lower than the preferred value.
 The resulting scatter plot shows a more convincing pattern: